middletemplelibrary/history-of-the-library/README.md

 ## The Library catalogue

-The first library catalogue was compiled in 1655 by Henry Moodyman, who was paid £25 for his work.
+The first Library catalogue was produced by William Cox, executor of Ashley’s will and the first Library Keeper, which noted down all the volumes in the collection.
+Though, sadly, it no longer survives, several catalogues have been produced since, in various forms, including the manuscript below.
+A catalogue was compiled in 1655 by Henry Moodyman, who was paid £25 for his work.
 This original catalogue no longer exists, but a multi-volume one compiled in 1683-4 by two unnamed booksellers still resides in the Archive.
 <br /><br />
 The first printed catalogue appeared in 1700, produced by Sir Bartholomew Shower, who was Treasurer of the Inn at the time.
 This was succeeded by a 1734 catalogue which was more helpfully arranged by author and title.
 In the nineteenth and twentieth centuries, catalogues were published in 1845, 1880 and 1914, with supplements issued up to 1925.
 A card catalogue was introduced and updated until the late 20th century, when a computer catalogue took its place.
 Now the Library has an [online catalogue](https://www.middletemplelibrary.org.uk/client/en_GB/default) which is accessible for all to consult.
 <br /><br />